Opendigitalradio/ODR-AudioEnc/README.md

 at the rate defined by the system clock, and therefore sound card clock drift compensation is also used.

-*dabplus-enc* includes support for DAB MOT Slideshow and DLS, written by [CSP](http://rd.csp.it).
+*dabplus-enc* includes support for DAB MOT Slideshow and DLS, contributed by [CSP](http://rd.csp.it).

 To encode DLS and Slideshow data, the *mot-encoder* tool reads images